Skip to content

 StepAgentCodenameRoleArtifact

-1requirements📜 ScribeCaptures infrastructure requirements01-requirements.md
+1requirements📜 ScribeCaptures project requirements01-requirements.md

 2architect🏛️ OracleWAF assessment and design decisions02-architecture-assessment.md

-3design🎨 ArtisanDiagrams and ADRs03-des-*.{excalidraw,py,png,md}
+3design🎨 ArtisanDiagrams and ADRs03-des-*.{drawio,py,png,md}

 3.5governance🛡️ WardenPolicy discovery and compliance04-governance-constraints.md/.json

-4bbicep-plan📐 StrategistBicep implementation planning04-implementation-plan.md + 04-*-diagram.excalidraw
+4biac-planner📐 StrategistBicep implementation planning04-implementation-plan.md + 04-*-diagram.py/.png

-4tterraform-plan📐 StrategistTerraform implementation planning04-implementation-plan.md + 04-*-diagram.excalidraw
+4tiac-planner📐 StrategistTerraform implementation planning04-implementation-plan.md + 04-*-diagram.py/.png

 5bbicep-code⚒️ ForgeBicep template generationinfra/bicep/{project}/